What are Extraordinary Items?

 - Loss on account of uncontrollable natural calamities such as earthquakes, floods, hailstorms, etc.;

 - Loss on sale of discontinued business segments

-- Loss on account of losing a legal case which has led to huge tax penalties
+- Loss on account of losing a legal case which has led to colossal tax penalties

 - Loss on account of a long workers strike which has disrupted business for more than a month

-The above examples are generic in nature and can vary on a case to case basis.
-For instance, loss on account of the flood cannot be claimed as extraordinary losses in the case of businesses in areas that are already declared as flood-prone areas.
-This because it is assumed that business is aware of the climatic conditions in the area and are still willing to take the risk of doing business in that area.
+The above examples are generic and can vary on a case to case basis.
+For instance, loss on account of the flood cannot be claimed as an extraordinary loss in the case of businesses in areas declared as flood-prone areas.
+It is due to the assumption that business is aware of the climatic conditions in the area and are still willing to take the risk of doing business in that area.
 Hence, this is a part of the business risk which the organization must have already taken into account.

 Another example that we can consider is the case of a private equity firm that has its core business to invest in startups.
 In this case, gain or loss from the selling of a business is normal and not irregular or rare.
 Therefore, it cannot claim gain on account of selling long-term investments as extraordinary gains.

 Also, an important point is there is confusion with regards to treating write-off/write back of various assets as an extraordinary loss.
-In this context, write-off of the following business assets is in the normal course of business and should not be treated as an extraordinary item:
+In this context, the write-off of the following business assets is in the normal course of business.
+A company should not treat these as an extraordinary item: